 Dr. Hank Henshaw was basically a gag Expy of Dr. Reed Richards in a forgettable Superman comic in which a group of scientists become Fantastic Four Expies - but don't survive the radiation.
 Well, Henshaw survives, and becomes the Cyborg Superman, one of Superman's most powerful enemies.

-Victor von Doom was the son of a gypsy couple, though they were related to disposed former royalty, things went awry when his mother sold her soul to the Devil and died when he was young, he was raised by his father and a group of Roma.
+Victor von Doom was the son of a Romani couple, though they were related to deposed former royalty.
+Things went awry when his mother sold her soul to the Devil and died when he was young, and he was raised by his father and a group of Roma.
 But the local barony demanded his father to use his intelligence to cure his dying wife's incurable disease.
 The fact his father wasn't able to save her, caused his father to go on the lam with Victor, and severe frostbite cost him his life.
-From that point onwards, Victor von Doom used his intelligence to get a leg up in life, and when someone proved just as smart as he was ... he became Doctor Doom.
+From that point onward, Victor von Doom used his intelligence to get a leg up in life, and when someone proved just as smart as he was ... he became Doctor Doom.
+Then he breaks the multiverse as Rabum Alal.

-John Dee, aka Doctor Destiny, was a minor JLA villain who washed up and got locked away for years... until becoming a global threat overnight, leading to a showdown with the Lord of Dreams himself.
+John Dee, aka Doctor Destiny, was a minor JLA villain who washed up and got locked away for years... until gaining control of the Materioptikon and becoming a global threat overnight, leading to a showdown with the Lord of Dreams himself.

 ...Which was inspired by what Alan Moore did in his Swamp Thing run with the Floronic Man, who realizes that with his control over the growth of plants, he can choke the world any time he wants.